 April 17th, 2017

 I am in my hotel room in Kathmandu.
 The ink soaks into the paper.
 This moment is now tattooed on the skin of my diary and in my memory.
 This is the first day of my first real expedition.
-I am no longer reading about the epic human ventures in the great Himalayas.
+You know, like those I’ve only read about!
+Only now, I am no longer reading about the epic human ventures in the great Himalayas.
 There-there, you see the ink that soaks on those pages?
 I am now writing my own epic.
 The euphoria that flows in my veins takes me back almost three years ago.

 It gets me under a spell.